 Provides the URL to the Look; this URL enables users to log on to Customer Insights and access the Look directly, without having to find it:

-Note that this URL does you no good unless you have a valid Customer Insights account and have access to the Space where the Look is stored.
+Note that this URL does you no good unless you have a valid Customer Insights account and have access to the folder where the Look is stored.

 The Edit Settings option displays the Look Settings dialog, which (despite the repeated use of the word settings) contains only a single option: